 Third, customers engage in different levels of interaction with the robot, depending on the service context.
-In people-processing and mental-stimulus-processing service contexts, in which the service recipient is the customer. customers have direct interactions and experiences rather than indirect ones, as is the case in possession-processing and information-processing contexts.
+In people-processing and mental-stimulus-processing service contexts, in which the service recipient is the cuscustomers have direct interactions experiences rather than indirect ones, as is the case in possession-processing and information-processing contexts.
 For example, a customer guided to a restaurant table by a robot by physically following its directions (mental-stimulus-processing) is engaged in a direct encounter; a customer whose property is continuously monitored by a security robot (possession-processing) has a more indirect experience.
-Direct experiences more actively engage customers in learning and provide them and with credible concrete information (Wirtz et al., 2013).
+Direct experiences more actively engage customers in learning and provide them with credible and concrete information et al., 2013).
 Therefore, in service contexts in which customers are the recipients, they are more likely to have direct experiences, which should elicit stronger responses than indirect experiences.
 Specifically, we contend that customers in people-processing service contexts respond more to anthropomorphic design metaphors in robots than in service contexts where an object is the service recipient.